Curriculum

 Our PGY-1 year includes a diverse group of rotations:

-The two months of OR anesthesia in the PGY-1 year include a "boot camp" experience, serving as an introduction into the ORs with intense classroom instruction, simulation lab experience, and pairing 1:1 with either senior residents or teaching faculty.
+The two months of Intern Anesthesia serve as an introduction into the ORs with intense classroom instruction, simulation lab experience, and pairing 1:1 with either senior residents or teaching faculty in the operating rooms.
 The purpose of our boot camp is to fully prepare our interns for the role and responsibilities of their CA-1 year and ensure a smooth (and less anxiety-producing) transition.

 Clinical Anesthesia Years

-During the three years of clinical anesthesia, residents assume increasing responsibility and autonomy in the selection and administration of anesthesia and the pre- and post-operative care of patients for all types of surgical and obstetrical procedures.
-Nearly one quarter of all surgical procedures are performed on children.
-With UH being a Level I Trauma center, residents get extensive experience in the trauma and emergency fields as well.
+During the three years of clinical anesthesia, residents assume increasing responsibility and autonomy in the selection and administration of anesthesia and the pre-and post-operative care of patients for all types of surgical and obstetrical procedures.

 The department also offers ample opportunities in research, with research time available during the CA2 and CA3 years.
 The pain department in particular has published many articles in recent years in distinguished journals.